 There are two main types of wallets, physical and digital, with each type offering users a variety of pros and cons.

 Physical wallets, or hardware wallets, are the most popular type of cryptocurrency wallet and can include items like USB sticks and specially programmed hard drives.
 Many investors choose this type of wallet as the users’ cryptocurrency is stored offline, and is thus less susceptible to online attack, and the device is secure enough that it can be used even in combination with devices that are not secure, such as a desktop PC in a computer lab.
 One of the main downsides to a physical wallet is that if the device itself is stolen or lost, the currency stored inside will likewise be lost.

 There is a huge selection of physical wallets available on the market, with many tailoring to specific needs, so be sure to do your research to find the best bitcoin wallet for your particular needs.

 Digital wallets like the offering from OWNR within our ecosystem function similarly to physical wallets; however, they exist purely in the digital space.
 While they are often easier to use than physical wallets, because they require an internet connection to operate, they are an easier target if you decide to buy bitcoin.

 Create Separate Email Addresses for Digital Exchanges

-To ensure that data remains safe, many cryptocurrency experts recommend that users set up separate email accounts for each of their accounts they plan to open on digital currency exchanges.
+To ensure that data remains safe, many cryptocurrency news experts recommend that users set up separate email accounts for each of their accounts they plan to open on digital currency exchanges.
 This ensures that should a person’s main email account details be leaked during a data breach, hackers do not have access to all of their cryptocurrency accounts.